romietis/lunar-plan-advisor/README.md

 *Lunar Plan Advisor* helps you determine a plan based on the *net profit* - interest income after plan fees.

-This application guides you to select a plan based on net profit.
 It helps identify the point at which one plan becomes more profitable than another by comparing the net profits of different plans.

 ## Privacy
 It is a client-side application, which means that your data is not stored or sent to